tabito12345678910/R-Eats-UCR-Food-Reccomendation-Service/README.md

  ## Testing
  We used CI, so we have a "build passing" badge.
 We also used Gtest unit testing to check if the individual functions/classes work.
+ Testing was a little difficult as our entire project is dynamic which takes in input calls from the user and changed outputs depeding on the input.
+We had to simplify the testing by creating mock functions for each of the functions used in the main program.
+We tested each indvidual mock function and used lcov based on these mock funcitons to make sure all the code was covered with tests.
+By doing so, these tests uncovered a few bugs we had that were diffcult to "test" running the main funciton.